 We know that exposure to a range of rich and developmentally appropriate literature supports literacy growth and brain development.
 We also know that there is no better place than a library to unlock the literacy potential of your child (or yourself) by the mere act of being surrounded by an abundance of books and other resources.
 Spending time in your local library may be enough to support your curiosity and learning potential.

 Who doesn’t love a freebie?
 The range of free resources available at most public libraries now may surprise you.
 Let’s begin with the obvious – books!
 Membership means that you can borrow all the books your heart desires.
-Beyond books though, think magazines and newspapers, audiobooks, CD’s and music downloads, DVD’s, and e-book downloads.
+Beyond books though, think magazines and newspapers, audiobooks, CDs and music downloads, DVDs, and e-book downloads.
 There are free computers to use where you’ll use free Wi-Fi.
-There’s also free printing services and access to adult classes such a computer and internet navigation.
+There are also free printing services and access to adult classes such as a computer and internet navigation.

 Events and Programs

-This one will be dependent of your local library, however there are common themes that are widely shared.
+This one will depend on your local library, however, there are common themes that are widely shared.
 Early years baby storytelling, rhyme time and shared song groups are an example of a program gaining significant traction across the board.
-Libraries are taking proactive roles in supporting strong literacy foundations for babies and children and supporting parents and carers in their roles as being their child’s first teacher.
+Libraries are taking proactive roles in supporting strong literacy foundations for babies and children and supporting parents and carers in their roles as their child’s first teacher.

-Other events may include author visits, book clubs, reading programs, book week celebrations, poetry circles and media and arts classes.
-Did we mention that these are usually always FREE and open to children, young people and adults alike.
+Other events may include author visits, book clubs, reading programs, book week celebrations, poetry circles and media and art classes.
+Did we mention that these are usually FREE and open to children, young people and adults alike?

 So, what are you waiting for?
 Find your local library here and sign up today!

-Huge thank you to the Australian Children’s Laureate Foundation (ACLF) for their support of Hook into Books.
+Huge thank you to the Australian Children’s Laureate Foundation (ACLF) for supporting Hook into Books.
 The ACLF is a not-for-profit organisation with representation from across the field of children's and young adult literature.
-The ACLF's vision is to enrich the lives of young Australians through the power of story.
+The ACLF's vision is to enrich the lives of young Australians through the power of stories.